 (1) Represents OP LTIP Units, which are a separate non-voting class of limited liability company interests structured as profits interests.
 Subject to certain forfeiture provisions, the OP LTIP Units, may be converted, at the election of the holder or at any time at our election, into OP Units on a one-for-one basis.
-Subject to certain conditions, the OP Units are redeemable by the holder for an equivalent number of shares of our common stock or, at our election for the cash value of such shares of our common stock.
-Of the 521,371 OP LTIP Units outstanding as of December 31, 2018, 91,738 were originally issued as LTIP Units pursuant to our 2007 Incentive Plan for Entities (the "2007 Entity Plan"), 37,250 were originally issued as LTIP Units pursuant to our 2017
+Subject to certain conditions, the OP Units are redeemable by the holder for an equivalent number of Common Shares or for the cash value of such Common Shares, at our election.
+Of the 545,716 OP LTIP Units outstanding as of December 31, 2019, 88,460 were issued pursuant to the 2017 Equity Incentive Plan (the "2017 Plan") and the remaining 457,256 were originally issued pursuant to various incentive plans that were terminated upon stockholder approval of the 2017 Plan.